JentleJoe/old-alx-low_level_programming/0x01-variables_if_else_while/README.md

 9. Program that prints all possible combinations of single-digit numbers

-10. Program that prints all possible different combinations of two digits using putchar only
+100. Program that prints all possible different combinations of two digits using putchar only

+101. Program that prints all possible different combinations of three digits using putchar only